- SUCTI’s Train the Trainers week has been a true success!

 The SUCTI project is present at International Conferences

-This past month of September, SUCTI was also presented at two sessions during the Conference of the European Association for International Education (EAIE), that took place in Seville, in September 12-15, 2017.
+In September 2017 SUCTI was also presented at two sessions during the Conference of the European Association for International Education (EAIE), that took place in Seville.

 SUCTI project in Seville (in pictures)